chriscareycode/nagiostv-react/README.md

 TODO
 ------------
-- Make it look better when hiding issues. consolidate the labels.
-- Show some animation for SOFT status
 - Show when history table is being truncated at max items setting
 - Clean up the "save settings to server" feature, and settings screen
 - Show longest quiet period